The Best Denver Photography Spots In 2025 (With Map)

 35. Colorado State Capitol Building

-The Capitol building is a great spot for photos because of the unique architecture resembling the US Capitol, and the dome, which is covered in gold leaf from a mine in Colorado to commemorate the Gold Rush.
+The Colorado State Capitol Building is a great spot for photos because of the unique architecture resembling the US Capitol, and the dome, which is covered in gold leaf from a mine in Colorado to commemorate the Gold Rush.
 The building’s interior is decorated with so much Colorado Rose Onyx stone, it is thought to be the entire supply in known existence.
 There is also stained glass and more to be discovered and photographed here!

 Best Denver Photography Spots: Neighborhoods & Streets